servo/ci-runners/README.md

 This repo contains:

+- Server config and install scripts
+    - `server/nixos` is the NixOS config
 - Templates for CI runner images
     - `windows2019/*` is for **Windows Server 2019** and **Windows 10** runners
     - `ubuntu2204/*` is for **Ubuntu 22.04** runners